 How should our hall look like?

-– optimistic, so that all conversations, relations and meetings can be held in pleasant and favourable atmosphere.
+– Optimistic, so that all conversations, relations and meetings can be held in a pleasant and favourable atmosphere.

 The wall colours ought to harmonize with other elements of the interior.
 Sometimes the shade of wood, furniture or ceramic tiles might limit a selection of wall colour from the colour palette.
 The colour is selected on the principle of contrast or harmony, depending on what final effect we want to obtain.
 We can apply neutral colours, safe for each interior.